kikithedeveloper/PlanHacker/README.md

 1. Download my program in your computer.
 2. Navigate to my folder in the terminal.
 3. Type in terminal after $, "python -m SimpleHTTPServer".
 If you do not see something like "Serving HTTP on 0.0.0.0 port 8000 ...", then try again.
 Otherwise, you are doing great.
 4. Type in Chrome, "http://localhost:8000/#/plan".
-If you want to see login webpage, then type "http://localhost:8000/#/login".
+If you want to see login webpage, then type "http://localhost:8000/#/login" (The login page is still a work in progress).
 5. Enjoy!

 ## Question or Feedback?